Planning Your Academic Writing Year

 The class will provide a clearer sense of what might be reasonable at different points in the year.
 You’ll also develop some criteria for making decisions about how to structure your time and work, and how to respond to things that come up as the year progresses.

-I can’t eliminate your frustration.
+Unfortunately, I can’t entirely eliminate your frustration.
 There are structural limits on your scope of control.
 The choices you have may not be the choices you want.
-You can reduce your frustration and optimize your control.

 How it works